0x73dev/0x73dev/README.md

 I'm documenting my learning process and sharing things I learn along the way.
 Feel free to follow along and learn with me!

 ## Contact
-You can reach me at github@shayden@tech or connect with me on https://www.linkedin.com/in/sirdso/
+You can reach me at github@shayden.tech or connect with me on https://www.linkedin.com/in/sirdso/